weavejester/ring-anti-forgery/README.md

 ```

 The middleware also looks for the token in the `X-CSRF-Token` and
+`X-XSRF-Token` header fields, which are commonly used in AJAX
+requests.

-`X-XSRF-Token` header fields.
-This behavior can be customized further
+This behavior can be customized further by supplying a function to the
-using the `:read-token` option:
+`:read-token` option.
+This function is passed the request map, and
+should return the anti-forgery token found in the request.

 ```clojure
 (defn get-custom-token [request]